wshepghd/laughing-guacamole/docs/index.md

 ### Inputs
 Link to environment setup
 Ways of working guidance: we recommend an agile approach, e.g. : https://basecamp.com/shapeup

+=== "Exploratory Analysis"

+    **Purpose**

+    Answer a question or investigate a problem where the outcome is not yet known.

+=== "Repeatable Analysis"

+    **Purpose**

+    Create a repeatable analytical process that can be rerun as new data becomes available.

+=== "Model Development"

+    **Purpose**

+    Develop statistical, forecasting, optimisation, or machine learning models that support decision-making.

+=== "Dashboard & Reporting"

+    **Purpose**

+    Enable ongoing monitoring of performance through self-service reporting and visualisation.

 ### Exit criteria
 - Repository created